thefourhorsemen/radar/README.md

 ## Installation

-Download standalone jar from from http://example.com/FIXME.
+Download standalone jar from available releases (https://github.com/thefourhorsemen/radar/releases).

 ## Usage

     $ java -jar radar-1.0.0.jar [filename]
 where `filename` is the name of the configuration file, in JSON format.

-## Options

-N/A

 ## Examples